GhostKX/Namaz-Time-Reminder-bot/README.md

 3. Configure the bot

-- Create a .env file to store your Telegram API Key and OpenWeatherMap API Key
+- Create a .env file to store your Telegram API Key
 - Add your Telegram Bot Token:

 ```